shiro102/umamusume-auto-train/README.md

 # UPDATE:
 - Disabled GUTS and FRIEND check because they are useless for training now
-- ALL events are now stored in event.json, you can add more events according to your support cards
+- ALL events are now stored in events.json.
+You can add more events according to your support cards
+- For Phone, always click GUTS first and then start clicking other train modes to avoid being unable to detect other mode.

+Get new updates using "git pull" in Command Prompt or PowerShell at the tool's folder location

 ## English
 ### Features
 - Auto choose option with energy (2nd year, 3rd year, new year, extra training).
-Hard code some events of Kitasan Black, Fine Motion, etc. (you can add your own card)
+Hard-code some events of Kitasan Black, Fine Motion, etc. (you can add your own card)
 - Automatically trains Uma with stat prioritization
 - Keeps racing until fan count meets the goal, and always picks races with matching aptitude
 - Checks mood and handles debuffs automatically